martian58/martian58/README.md

 # 👋 Hi, I’m @martian58

-I'm a college student majoring in Computer Science.

 ## 👨‍💻 About Me

-I am currently pursuing my degree in Computer Science and have a passion for programming and technology.
+I'm a University student majoring in Computer Science and have a passion for programming and cybersecurity.

 ## 🛠️ Skills